MalphasWats/computing.codes/_posts/2015-09-09-Transactional-Websites.markdown

 ---

-Choose a transactional website that you are familiar with, one that sells a reasonable number of products
-(avoid sites like ebay or amazon, they have too many services!).
+Choose a transactional website that you are familiar with, one that sells products (avoid sites like ebay or amazon).
-*You will need to do this for more than one website*

-Start this lesson focusing on the sections in the WILF here, but your report will need to include:
+Your report will need to include:

 * the purpose of the site and how successfully it meets this objective
 * how it is structured